maxilie/agent-roger/README.md

 - A single misstep in a sub-task does not necessarily ruin the overall task.
 - A failed sub-task will try to improve until it is successful or has exhausted all reasonable options.
-- User can provide feedback on a sub-task and restart a sub-tree while preserving the rest.
+- User can provide feedback on a sub-task and restart a sub-tree while preserving the rest of the tree's independent logic.
 - Independent sub-tasks can run concurrently or even on multiple machines.

-### Contains partly hard-coded optimizations for handling context and "memory" of previous experiences.
+### AI can switch its context between a global memory bank and local, task-specific memory banks.

+- Memory banks are vector databases that store JSON documents and their embeddings.
+- Currently we only store indexes of local files and summaries of previous tasks.
+Soon we will also store indexes of web content, information that the AI determines is commonly needed, and summaries of task trees.
+- By default, a new memory bank is created for each new root task (user input), and documents are stored to both the new local memory bank and the global memory bank.
+  - To save time, the AI will use the global memory bank if you tell it to (using plain english) in the root task's inputFields.
+For example, `inputFields: { "instructions": "Do some task.
+Use the global memory bank." }`.
+  - Using the global memory bank is a trade-off: Tasks using the global memory bank will progress quicker as you run more of them, because they will remember how similar tasks were run and will already have the filesystem indexed.
+However, this could lead to the system remembering outdated prompts and file contents, which could cause the task to fail.
+  - For best results, do not tell the system to use the global memory bank.

 ### Practically free (excepting cost of inferencing tokens) to get started: